zarfld/LinuxCnc_PokeysLibComp/README.md

 By using GitHub Discussions effectively, we can build a stronger community around the project and make the repository more welcoming to both new and experienced users.

 You can access the GitHub Discussions for this repository [here](https://github.com/zarfld/LinuxCnc_PokeysLibComp/discussions).

+## Sponsorship

+We appreciate your interest in supporting the LinuxCnc_PokeysLibComp project!
+Your sponsorship helps us continue to develop and maintain this project.
+Here are some ways you can sponsor us:

+- **GitHub Sponsors**: You can sponsor us directly through GitHub Sponsors.
+Visit our [GitHub Sponsors page](https://github.com/sponsors/zarfld) to learn more and become a sponsor.
+- **Patreon**: Support us on Patreon by becoming a patron.
+Visit our [Patreon page](https://www.patreon.com/zarfld) to learn more and contribute.
+- **PayPal**: Make a one-time donation via PayPal.
+Visit our [PayPal donation page](https://www.paypal.com/donate?hosted_button_id=XXXXXXX) to contribute.

+Thank you for your support!